Nimrodda/flutter_nsd/README.md

 Due to the native socket calls, any app using this plugin on windows will trigger a dialog from Windows to allow network access on the first launch.

+For Windows development you will need Visual Studio 2019 with the C++ workload installed, see https://docs.flutter.dev/desktop

 ## License

 Copyright 2021 Nimrod Dayan nimroddayan.com